w3f/polkadot-wiki/docs/learn/learn-nft.md

 ---
-id: learn-nft
 title: NFTs
-sidebar_label: Introduction to NFTs
-description: The NFT Landscape of the Polkadot Ecosystem.
+description: Explore the NFT landscape in the Polkadot ecosystem, including standards, utilities, and cross-chain capabilities.
-keywords: [NFT, non-fungible token, NFT 2.0]
-slug: ../learn-nft
 ---

 This page is a high-level overview of NFTs in the blockchain space and the various approaches to